Are Breast Implants Safe in the UK? A Complete Guide to Risks, Types & Surgery

 There is a slight risk of them rupturing.
 If this happens, it can be difficult to detect.
 However, silicone doesn’t do anything in your body and doesn’t present any immediate danger should your implant rupture.
 Your doctor will discuss the risks with you before going ahead with the procedure.
 It is important to note that rupturing does not happen to all patients.

 This salt-based, non-prosthetic implant has a slightly firmer feel than silicone.
 Many patients prefer this type of implant as saline is a solution that is naturally found in our bodies.
 Some believe that saline implants can look and feel less natural than silicone.
-However, this type of implant is more liable to rupture than silicone, causing the breast to wrinkle.
+However, this type of implant is more prone to rupture than silicone, causing the breast to wrinkle.

 When it comes to safety, both implants are generally considered safe when carried out by an experienced professional.
 Some patients believe that saline implants are safer because the salt-based solution will likely absorb into your body if the implant ruptures.